-The Supervisory Authority is the competent entity for the accreditation and inspection of the certification authorities.
+The Supervisory Body is the competent entity for the accreditation and inspection of the certification authorities.

-In general, the role of the Supervisory Authority, carried out in Portugal by the National Security Authority (ANS), is related to the audit / compliance inspection in order to assess if the processes used by the CAs in their certification activities are in accordance with the minimum requirements established in the Portuguese and European legislation, as well as with the provisions of this CPS.
+In general, the role of the Supervisory Body, carried out in Portugal by the National Security Authority (ANS), is related to the audit / compliance inspection in order to assess if the processes used by the CAs in their certification activities are in accordance with the minimum requirements established in the Portuguese and European legislation, as well as with the provisions of this CPS.

-The Supervisory Authority is one of the "parts" that contributes towards the reliability of the Qualified Certificates due to the competences it has over the issuing CAs.
+The Supervisory Body is one of the "parts" that contributes towards the reliability of the certificates due to the competences it has over the issuing CAs.
 Within the scope of its functions, it exercises the following roles regarding the CAs:

-- Accreditation: CA approval procedure regarding the relevant activity, based on an evaluation made to different parameters, such as physical security, HW and SW, access and operation procedures; - b) Registration: procedure required by the CA to issue Qualified Certificates; - c) Inspection: procedure based on inspections carried out to the CA aimed at regularly checking the compliance parameters.
+- Accreditation: CA approval procedure regarding the relevant activity, based on an evaluation made to different parameters, such as physical security, HW and SW, access and operation procedures; - Registration: procedure required by the CA to issue certificates; - Inspection: procedure based on inspections carried out to the CA aimed at regularly checking the compliance parameters.